What is Zendesk AI? A complete 2026 overview

 -

 AI Agents: These are your customer-facing bots.
 They pop up in chat, email, and social media to handle conversations.
-Their main goal is to understand what a customer is asking and find an answer in your help center or knowledge base, hoping to solve the easy stuff without bothering a human.
+Their main goal is to understand what a customer is asking and find an answer in your help center or knowledge base, resolving common queries instantly and efficiently.

 -